gkjpettet/roo/README.md

 ```

 ### 2. Install the precompiled binary and its dependencies
 If you can't/don't want to use a package manager then I provide precompiled binaries for macOS (64-bit), Windows (32/64-bit) and x86 Linux (64-bit).
-Essentially just make sure that you install the `roo` binary and all its dependencies (included in the download) within your system's PATH.
+Essentially just make sure that you install the `roo` binary and all its dependencies (included in the download) within your system's `$PATH`.
 The Mac and Linux versions contain one file and one folder:

 ```bash
 roo